0xhebi/BND-Recruitment-2021-CTF-Web-Security/Secret Vexillology Society/Writeup.md

 Which means that preg_match stops looking after first match while preg_match_all continues until it finishes processing the entire string.<br>

 So as long as my "kid" parameter contains the string to match <code>'/[a-f0-9]{32}/'</code> regex pattern I will be able to bypass that check, next check would be <code>!file_exists('keys/' . $kid)</code> to bypass that it's pretty obvious that we can craft "kid" as a path traversal since file_exist is not sanitized by any mean.
-But I don't know the id of the key file unfortunately, so it took me a little bit to realize how can I use this as levarage.
-It is not obvious on the first site( at least it wasn't for me at start) but at the end it is quite simple, just thinking outside of the box.
+But I don't know the id of the key file unfortunately, so it took me a little bit to realize how I can use this as leverage.
+It is not obvious on the first site( at least it wasn't for me lol) but at the end it is quite simple, just thinking outside of the box.

 The question is: what do I control from this point?